sitegeist/Sitegeist.Kaleidoscope/README.md

 `
 ```

-Note: If sizes and resolutions are passed only sizes are rendered.
-If neither is passed the whole srcset is omitted and only the src-attribute is rendered.
+Note: `widths` and / or `sizes are preferred to `resolutions`.
+If neither is passed the whole `srcset is omitted and only the `src`-attribute is rendered.

 ### `Sitegeist.Kaleidoscope:Picture`
+`
 Render a `picture`-tag with various sources.

 Props:
 - `imageSource`: the imageSource to render
 - `sources`: an array of source definitions that contains.
-Each item contains the keys `media`, `sizes` or `resolutions` and an optional `imageSource`
+Each item contains the keys `media`, `sizes`, `widths` or `resolutions` and an optional `imageSource`
+- `sizes`: array of the needed media queries for the sizes attribute of the default image
+- `widths`: array of image-widths that shall be rendered for the default image
+- `resolutions`: an array of numbers that represents the needed resolutions for the default image
 - `alt`: alt-attribute for the tag
 - `title`: title attribute for the tag

 ```
 imageSource = Sitegeist.Kaleidoscope:DummyImageSource
 sources = Neos.Fusion:RawArray {
-    # multires variant for large device
-    1 = Neos.Fusion:RawArray {
+    large = Neos.Fusion:RawArray {
         resolutions = ${[1, 1.5, 2]}
         media = 'screen and (min-width: 1600px)'
     }

-    # multisize variant that is based on tha main imageSource
-    2 = Neos.Fusion:RawArray {
+    small = Neos.Fusion:RawArray {
+        widths = ${[320,480,800]}
         sizes = Neos.Fusion:RawArray {
-            320 = '(max-width: 320px) 280px'
+            small = '(max-width: 320px) 280px'
-            480 = '(max-width: 480px) 440px'
+            medium = '(max-width: 480px) 440px'
-            800 = '800px'
+            large = '100vw'
         }
         media = 'screen and (max-width: 1599px)'
     }

-    # special source for printing
-    3 = Neos.Fusion:RawArray {
+    print = Neos.Fusion:RawArray {
         imageSource = Sitegeist.Kaleidoscope:DummyImageSource {
             text = "im am here for printing"
         }